Hero image desktop Hero image mobile

 All foods need to be eaten in amounts recommended in the Australian Dietary Guidelines.
 The amount of food eaten and wasted has the greatest impact on the environment – the more food produced, the greater the impact on the climate and natural resources such as water and cropland

 Australia’s red meat and livestock industry’s Beef Sustainability Framework and Sheep Sustainability Framework , including its Carbon Neutral by 2030 Roadmap support sustainable production of Australian red meat.
+The industry reports annually on key metrics to ensure transparency and track progress towards sustainability priorities.

 These strategies are the best ways of reducing the environmental impact of red meat.
 Farmers like Rob McCreath are committed to producing red meat that can be eaten as part of a sustainable diet: